propanetank/Amazon-Products-CMS/README.md

 - That's about it

 ## Planned
 - Backend that lets admins add amazon products into the database.
-The application will download(?) the images and shit for you so on the product pages, it just pulls the info from the database.
+The application will download(?) the images and shit for you, so on the product pages, it just pulls the info from the database.
 Neat huh (I hope)
 - Ability to load items from the database and display them all pretty like in cards and stuff, should be cool
 - Delete products, this should be handy
 - Edit products, also should be handy